About the Project

 (3) Selection of Construction Contractor and Facility Construction

 Construction of the new facility will entail the prequalification and bid, evaluation and award of a construction contract.
-Site activities will include completion of demolition work (additional pile removals as required) and construction of entire new facility (both indoor and outdoor pools, natatorium and support spaces, restaurant and banquet space, site hardscape and landscape).
+Site activities will include completion of demolition work and construction of entire new facility (support spaces, site hardscape and landscape).

 Project Timeline